Seagate/cortx/doc/community-build/Generate-Cortx-Build-Stack.md

 ## Prerequisites

 - All the prerequisites specified in the [Building the CORTX Environment for Single Node](Building-CORTX-From-Source-for-SingleNode.md) must be satisfied.

-## Procedure

-**Note:** Run appropriate tag as per OS required i.e. CentOS 7.8 or CentOS 7.9.
+- Run the appropriate tag as per OS required i.e. CentOS 7.8 or CentOS 7.9.
 For example:

-  - For CentOS 7.8.2003
+  - For CentOS 7.8.2003:
     ```
     docker pull ghcr.io/seagate/cortx-build:centos-7.8.2003
     ```

-  - For CentOS 7.9.2009
+  - For CentOS 7.9.2009:
     ```
     docker pull ghcr.io/seagate/cortx-build:centos-7.9.2009
     ```

+## Procedure

 1. Run the following command to clone the CORTX repository: